History of Deion Sanders in Timeline

 2015: Divorce from Pilar Biggers-Sanders

-In 2015, Deion Sanders was hired as the head coach for Triple A Academy, where he remained for two seasons.
+In 2015, Deion Sanders was hired as the head coach for Triple A Academy, a position he held for two seasons.

-In 2015, Deion Sanders was named the CEO of FOCUS Academies and head coach at Triple A Academy.
+In 2015, Deion Sanders was named the CEO of FOCUS Academies and granted the head coaching position at Triple A Academy, where he led the team to face his alma mater.

-In 2015, Prime Prep Academy, co-founded by Deion Sanders, shut down due to a lack of focus on academics, poor management, and amassed debt.
+In 2015, Prime Prep Academy, co-founded by Deion Sanders, shut down due to criticisms for its lack of focus on academics and poor management.
+The school had amassed debt and did not have enough money to meet payroll.

 January 21, 2017: Featured on Tiny House Nation